AliJalil/AliJalil/README.md

 - 👋 Hi, I’m @AliJalil
 - 👀 I’m interested in mobile app development
 - 🌱 I’m currently learning kotlin.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on iOS development.
-- 📫 How to reach me ...
+- 📫 How to reach me:  https://www.linkedin.com/in/ali-a-jalil-ab9a176b/

 <!---
 AliJalil/AliJalil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.